liborjelinek/docker-dapperdox/README.md

 # Dapperdox dockerized

-[Dapperdox](http://dapperdox.io/) is OpenAPI (formerly known as Swagger) document generator.
-This is source for its Docker image.
+[Dapperdox](http://dapperdox.io/) is beautiful, integrated, OpenAPI (Swagger) documentation generator .
+This is source for its Dockerized image.

+## Versions

+I support only latest Dapperdox version (currently 1.1.1).
+It is published under both `bircow/dapperdox:latest` and `bircow/dapperdox:1.1.1`.

 ## About Dapperdox